Infrastructure companies give back to the infrastructure layer.

 Trust through transparency.

 Technical evaluators inside client organizations look for signals.
 Open source is one of the strongest.
 It shows the team can write maintainable code, respond to issues, and ship real software.
 Over time, this becomes a community.
-For now, it's a commitment to the ecosystem.
+For now, it is a commitment to the ecosystem.

 Built with Imhotep tooling

 Our open source tools are built using the same infrastructure we deploy for clients.
-They're not side projects — they're battle-tested components of the Forge platform that we've made available to the community.
+They are not side projects — they are battle-tested components of the Forge platform that we have made available to the community.

 Our projects